-- 2.1 To provide clarity for the customers, staff and board on what is meant by anti-social behaviour, neighbour disputes, hate crime and related terms. - 2.2 To ensure that all incidents are identified and dealt with promptly, fairly and respectfully. - 2.3 To deal robustly with anti-social behaviour, neighbour disputes and hate crime and work in partnership with other agencies to prevent and address incidents. - 2.4 This policy has three aims: - Aim 1: Victims are treated with fairness, compassion and in a trauma-informed manner which prioritises their safety and recovery. - Aim 2: The nature, characteristics, and extent of anti-social behaviour, neighbour disputes and hate crime are more fully understood and effectively inform appropriate interventions and policy development. - Aim 3: Communities are empowered, inclusive and safe and the underlying causes of anti-social behaviour, neighbour disputes and hate crime are challenged. - 2.5 Strategically, Ardenglen works to deliver these aims by: - Prevention We will work together to ensure people understand behaviours that are unacceptable, to take preventative action and to stop incidents before they happen. - Reporting We will work together to enable people to recognise hate crime and encourage people to report hate crime when it happens to the Police, through Ardenglen as a third party reporting centre for Hate Crime and other agencies.
+- (3) To deal robustly with anti-social behaviour, neighbour disputes and hate crime and work in partnership with other agencies to prevent and address incidents. - (4) This policy has three aims: - Aim 1: Victims are treated with fairness, compassion and in a traumainformed manner which prioritises their safety and recovery. - Aim 2: The nature, characteristics, and extent of anti-social behaviour, neighbour disputes and hate crime are more fully understood and effectively inform appropriate interventions and policy development. - Aim 3: Communities are empowered, inclusive and safe and the underlying causes of anti-social behaviour, neighbour disputes and hate crime are challenged. - (5) Strategically, Ardenglen works to deliver these aims by: - Prevention We will work together to ensure people understand behaviours that are unacceptable, to take preventative action and to stop incidents before they happen. - Reporting We will work together to enable people to recognise hate crime and encourage people to report hate crime when it happens to the Police, through Ardenglen as a third party reporting centre for Hate Crime and other agencies.
 We will work together to enable people to prevent and address anti-social behaviour and neighbour disputes. - Responding We will work to ensure a prompt and respectful service response to complaints.
-We will be able to direct victims and witnesses to services which can support them. - Strong and Inclusive Communities We will work to ensure our customers live in communities that are inclusive, empowered, resilient and safe where people are enabled and empowered to value, enjoy, protect and enhance their environment. - 2.6 Ardenglen will provide tenants, residents and service users with appropriate ways to provide feedback, raise concerns and ensure it considers such information and provides a quick and effective response.
+We will be able to direct victims and witnesses to services which can support them. - Strong and Inclusive Communities We will work to ensure our customers live in communities that are inclusive, empowered, resilient and safe where people are enabled and empowered to value, enjoy, protect and enhance their environment. - (6) Ardenglen will provide tenants, residents and service users with appropriate ways to provide feedback, raise concerns and ensure it considers such information and provides a quick and effective response.